ISB Reapplicant Chances | ISB Reapplicant Essay | ISB Reapplicant Success

 A graduate from Jadavpur University, Priyankar had a strong academic background, and also had various leadership experiences under his belt.
 However, Priyankar needed a deeper understanding of ISB and how the school could help him achieve his dreams.

-An MBA is not always the most obvious career option for public sector professionals, and post-MBA options are somewhat specialized for them too.
+An MBA is not always the most obvious career option for public sector professionals, and post-MBA options are somewhat specialised for them too.

 This is where GyanOne brainstorming sessions helped Priyankar see how the tremendous value he had added for his employer could be an asset for him too.
 At the same time, Priyankar researched his target industry thoroughly, mapping his skills to future expectations and ISB, and created a much stronger application.

 He then prepared for his interview with GyanOne, and ensured that his interview left nothing to chance.
-Finally, the email which Priyankar had waited for, for two years, arrived!
-Priyankar had made it to ISB.
+Finally, the email which Priyankar had waited for, for two years, arrived, and he was admitted into ISB.

 Udit Thamman had close to 4 years of experience in Bechtel India, managing Petrochemical, Power, and Infrastructural projects.
 However, while his professional profile was excellent, his extra-curricular activities were not.